Residents Alarmed As Dozens Of Dead Waterfowl Turn Up Around Wolf Lake

 Meanwhile, as Wolf Lake is split between two states, Parra reached out to William W. Powers State Recreation Area, which runs the Illinois side, to see if they’ve seen the same phenomenon as the Indiana side.
 A spokesperson told her, “We’ve seen nothing like that.”

 A necropsy and tests are currently being done on the dead birds to determine the cause of death – results could take weeks.
-We’ll keep you updated as we learn more.MORE NEWS: CPS Chief Education Officer LaTanya McDade Says With Return To In-Person Learning, Schools Face Staffing Issues And Other Hurdles
+We’ll keep you updated as we learn more.MORE NEWS: Illinois Vaccination Line: 12,000,000 Waiting For Illinois Vaccinations With 8% Of Population Fully Vaccinated

 For resources on who to contact if you find dead wildlife, click here for the Indiana Department of Natural Resources.